Catallactic/catallactic-site/docs/01 - principles/decentralization/overview.md

 # Decentralization

-Including decentralization is highly consuming task or most o the projects.
-No only dcntralization o your own syyms but also projcts should tak in account dcntralization in adoptd tool.
+Including decentralization is highly consuming task for most of the projects.
+No only decentralization on your own systems but, also, projects should take into account decentralization in adopted tools.

 Catallactic aims to:

-- identify the dimenion of decentralization in implied tools
+- identify the dimensions of decentralization in tools ecosystem

 - include decentralization in Catallactic framework and tools